-Information warfare personnel are in high demand for Navy commanders, and the leader of the organization responsible for providing these experts is struggling to meet the need.
+Information warfare personnel are in high demand for Navy commanders, and the leader of the organization responsible for proving these experts is struggling to meet the need.

 “The competition is so keen now that my warfighting peers are approaching me and in a good way want me to do my job.
 They want to invest in actually having information warfare experts as part of their team because the environment is so complex now,” Vice Adm.
 Kelly Aeschbach, commander of Naval Information Forces, said Wednesday during a presentation at the Association of Old Crows symposium in Washington.